sallamander/forest-fires/README.md

 ### Want to follow along, add to my work, or improve on it?

-If you fork my repo, from the main folder you can run the command 'make data', and the data file structure will be created for you with the data downloaded and placed into the file structure.
+If you fork my repo, from the main folder you can run the command `make data`, and the data file structure will be created for you with the data downloaded and placed into the file structure.

 Note that this assumes you are working from a unix terminal (or a linux with curl installed), with PostgresSQL and a version-consistent PostGIS extension installed.
-When running the 'make data' command, you'll have to have a PostgresSQL server running in the background.
+When running the `make data` command, you'll have to have a PostgresSQL server running in the background.

+After this, you can run the command `make features`, which will create for you a .csv that holds the data ready to run through models (from this point you can read it into a Pandas DataFrame to run through models).
+After this command, the model inputs will be in a file named `geo_time_done.csv`, stored in the `code/modeling/model_input` folder.
+Note that this `make features` command will take some time.
+For me, even on a 40 core machine on AWS, it took ~2 1/2 hours.

+### Get in touch

+Feel free to email me anytime at sean.sall@galvanize.com.